jeremiahflaga/jeremiahflaga.github.io/_posts/2025/2025-05-31-event-storming-diagrams-from-understanding-your-domain-first.md

 The rest of the guides you though how to produce software effectively.

 I have not yet finished the book.
 I have read up to chapter 6 only.
+I decided to skip chapter 7 during the first reading because it talks about [evolutionary architecture and its corresponding repository on GitHub](https://github.com/evolutionary-architecture/), and I have already done an initial investigation of that repository before the book was published.

-But I think this is one of the best book I have read on software development.
-I'm planning to re-read it from the start to finish before the year ends.
+I think this is one of the best books I have read on software development.
+It's unique because it talks about the whole cycle in software development --- from planning to maintenance.
+I'm hoping to re-read it from the start to finish before the year ends.